johannesprinz/blog/src/content/posts/03-software-engineering-quickstart-guide.md

   - HowTo
 ---

-## Software Engineering Quickstart Guide
+## Software Engineering Quick Start Guide

 Below you will find some resources that define my engineering ethos.
 These are categorised into the three main pillars of every change I make.